 Students are to be neat, discreet and appropriately dressed for the occasion, not drawing attention to themselves in their appearance and being careful to reflect the high standards and mission of Trinity College.
 Apparel should be in keeping with Christian modesty.
-The Office of Student Development reserves the right at any time to determine whether any student's appearance is acceptable or unacceptable to Trinity standards.
+The Office of Student Development and Trinity College Faculty/Staff reserve the right at any time to determine whether any student's appearance is acceptable or unacceptable to Trinity College standards.

 Failure to comply will result in the student being asked to go to his/her room/home and change to proper apparel before returning to class.
 A warning will be given.
 Three warnings will result in a trip before the Disciplinary Committee.